Grid2op/chronix2grid/docs/DESCRIPTION.rst

 ====================================================================

 In the economic dispatch step, an Optimal Power Flow (OPF) is computed on the grid.
-This is achieved thanks to `PyPSA package <https://pypsa.readthedocs.io/en/latest/>`_ which enable to have an object representation of the grid and an API to solve OPF.
-Inputs for the dispatch step are the following:
+Standard inputs for the dispatch step are the following:

 * In *patterns/hydro_french.csv*: a hydro guide curve pattern that represents the seasonality of the minimum and maximum hydraulic stocks
 * In *case/params_opf.json*